Julius170/Making_Contract_Calls.demo/README.md

 The four functions created are sample functions to copy a real scenario of calling different types of functions from a contract.

-***Note: Alternatively, When creating contract calls you can also use the keyword `Interface` to initialize the calling contract.
-To know more about the interface Keyword and other Basic Solidity Data Types click here***.
+***Note: Alternatively, When creating contract calls, you can use the keyword `Interface` to initialize the calling contract.
+To know more about the interface Keyword and other Basic Solidity Data Types, [click here](https://phensics.hashnode.dev/the-basic-solidity-guide)***.

-For Uniformity, purposes copy and paste the entire code below into the `Person.sol` contract file.
+For Uniformity purposes, copy and paste the entire code below into the `Person.sol` contract file.

 ```solidity
 // SPDX-License-Identifier: MIT